codepurse/JgoWeb/README.md

 ### Login
 Before you book you need to login.
 Login have 3 ways you can either use your normal account, facebook or google.\

-If you use facebook or google to login but your email is not existing you will automatically redirect to signup page with your email, first and last name.
+#### Login using facebook and google
+If you login using facebook or google , the 3rd party api will automatically response the id, email, first_name and last_name.
+The resonsed data will be automatically transfer to the state.
+After we transter the response we will call the api register for the 3rd party api and the parameter is the same as the response.
+IF the email is not registered the modal will be shown but the email, first name and last name is already declared if not the api will response a token.

 #### Succesfull login
 The JWT token will automatically store in localstorage

+### Deliver component
+If you login succesfully the component login will be hidden and the deliver component will be shown.
+It composed of 2 Autoplaced search ( picup and dropoff ) and 2 custom map for each location.

 ### Autoplace search
 The places are restricted only in the **PH**.